funkybeppe/alpine-adventures/README.md

 ### Returning Visitor Goals
 * As a Returning user, I want to contact the organisation so I can request more information.

+## Design

+### Colour Scheme

+The three main colours used are Navy Blue #1E3A50, mainly used for body and buttons, a Off White #fff for headings and body where more contrast with the light blue shade was needed, and the Light Blue shade rgba( 16, 87, 119, .7).
+The Navy Blue and Off White shades should compliment each other without being over powering to the eyes.

+### Typography

+The headers on all pages throughout the Website are using the Dosis font while the main text is using the Cairo font.

+### Images

+The images were all taken from [Pexels](https://www.pexels.com/).

+### Limitations

+Due to no JavaScript functionality, the contact forms will not store data or send email requests.

 ## Features